cressidagp/arcluascripts/README.md

 ArcLuaScripts its a NON-OFFICIAL scripting project for ArcEmu just for learning purposes.
 Its NOT intended as a replace for ArcEmu official plugins, its a complement.

-I had started this for myself, but you can use it if you want.
-In that case i hope you enjoy this as much as i enjoyed ArcEmu.
+I had started this project for myself, but you can use it if you want.
+In that case i hope you enjoy it as much as i enjoyed ArcEmu.

-WARNING: this wont expand too much since lua resources are very limited but i will push this to his limits.
+WARNING: this wont expand too much since lua resources are very limited but i will push it to his limits.

 Feel free to [open tickets to report bugs.](https://github.com/cressidagp/arcluascripts/issues/new) Feedback its apreciated.